Revolutionary Guards look to play bigger role in Iran's economy

 In a video message on the same day, Rouhani said further engagement with other countries was the key to economic growth, a view that has put him increasingly at odds with Khamenei, who outranks him.

-Reiterating his remarks, Rouhani said on Tuesday that he had been seeking a strong economy since his election in 2013 and "constructive engagement with the world" was the main part of that policy.

-His chief of staff Mohammad Nahavandian also said on the same day that opening Iran to foreign investment would in fact help to build a "resistance economy".
+Rouhani's chief of staff Mohammad Nahavandian said on Tuesday that opening Iran to foreign investment would in fact help to build a "resistance economy".

-"To increase the resistance of Iran's economy, we should expand ties with neighbouring countries and the world," Nahavandian was quoted as saying IRNA.
+"To increase the resistance of Iran's economy, we should expand ties with neighbouring countries and the world," Nahavandian was quoted as saying by state news agency IRNA.